joshuatuan/metacrafters-submissions/eth+avax_project_module_4/README.md

     ```
     This installs all the project dependencies.

-4. Copy and paste the provided Solidity code `DegenToken.sol` into the contract file in the contracts folder.
+4. Copy and paste the provided Solidity code in this directory `DegenToken.sol` into the contract file in the contracts folder.

 ## Deploying the Contract
 To deploy the contract, you need a Snowtrace API key, a Metamask private key, and testnet AVAX for deployment.